yash-akbari/AFIB_Detection_ON_STM32L475VGT6/README.md

 AFIB_Detection_ON_STM32L475VGT6

-his repository provides an end-to-end solution for detecting Atrial Fibrillation (AFib) using a BiLSTM-based model.
+This repository provides an end-to-end solution for detecting Atrial Fibrillation (AFib) using a BiLSTM-based model.
 The project focuses on training the model with RR interval data, optimizing it for low power consumption on the STM32L475VGT6 microcontroller.

 Table of Contents
 Prerequisites